rakesh-gupta29/dots/README.md

 # Personal Blog Website

 HUGO is a highly performant, configurable and easy to use static website generator written in [Go](https://go.dev).
+This project showcases the basic features and capabilities of the framework.

 ## What is this